Actions and Triggers

 Triggers

 ryax_run.py is the file to write your python code for a trigger.
-This script must contain a run function that takes 2 paramaters: a dict containing the inputs and an instance of the RyaxSourceProtocol class.
+This script must contain a run function that takes 2 parameters: a dict containing the inputs and an instance of the RyaxSourceProtocol class.

 import asyncio